Oba Otudeko: Achievements and Awards

 Oba Otudeko was Chairman of the Nigerian-South African Chamber of Commerce (NSACC) and aimed to facilitate investment flows into Nigeria.
 During his tenure as the NSACC Chairman, the volume of Nigeria-South Africa bilateral trade grew significantly from $16.5 million in 1999 to $2.9 billion in 2010.
 He was also on the Board of the NEPAD Business Group – Nigeria.

 He was Chairman of the Business Support Group (BSG) for the delivery of the National Integrated Infrastructure Master Plan (NIIMP).
 In 2013, he was also appointed the chairman of the Digital Africa Conference Exhibition in Abuja, Nigeria.

 From 2001 to 2010, he was Chancellor of the Olabisi Onabanjo University, Ago-Iwoye, Ogun State.

 Awards

-Oba Otudeko has received various awards for his contributions to the entrepreneurship and the Nigerian economy.
+Oba Otudeko has received various awards for his contributions to entrepreneurship and the Nigerian economy.

 In recognition of his contributions to the nation’s economic growth, Otudeko was awarded the Member of the Order of the Federal Republic (MFR) in 2002.
 In 2002, the Federal Government of Nigeria honored Oba Otudeko with the title of Officer of the Federal Republic (OFR).
 In 2011, he was elevated to Commander of the Order of the Federal Republic (CFR).
 In 2019, he received the prestigious National Productivity Order of Merit (NPOM) Award from the Federal Government of Nigeria.